 Whether the museum is being built from the ground up or it’s undergoing a significant renovation, using architectural glass flooring lends the space an immediate sense of modernity.
 Glass is a sleek, contemporary, and sophisticated building material, and its use in a museum gives the area a timeless look.

 Paired with an overtly historical setting, such as the FDR Presidential Library and Museum, it can also make for a visually intriguing contrast and a heightened feeling that the space has undergone a clean, fresh overhaul.

 See Our Museum Portfolio

 Interested in more ideas about how architectural glass can be incorporated into museums?
 Check out our portfolio here.

 Looking to renovate an existing museum?
 In the design phase of building a new museum?
 If you have any questions, reach out.
-We’ve worked with designers and architects creating these spaces across the nation.
+We’ve worked with designers and architects to create these spaces across the nation.
 We know the challenges and hurdles of working through these kinds of projects, and we’re always happy to lend our expertise!